eBaroth/Frontend-Mentor---QR-code-component/README.md

 ### Continued development

-Definitely need to learn how to plan out before coding. especially regarding how to deal with width and weight to reach pixel perfect.
+Definitely need to learn how to plan out before coding.
+Especially regarding how to deal with width and height to reach pixel perfect.

 ### Useful resources